phrenotype/qorm/docs/parts/joins.md

 ```

 **As per rule 5, you will notice that the filtered fields are not prefixed.
-Please just call the names or aliases as though they existed on the Handler**
+Just call the names or aliases as though they existed on the main handler**

 ## SELF JOINS

 Yes.
 You can perform self joins.
 Simply give the handlers different aliases.
-If you don't know what self joins are, well... ;)
+If you don't know what self joins are, well... :)

 ---
 **[Previous Part : UUIDs](uuid.md)**  | **[Next Part : GROUPING AGGREGATES](grouping.md)**